Laravel Interview Questions For 1 Year Experience

 Message us for more information: +91 9987184296

-Laravel is a PHP framework designed for web application development, following the MVC (Model View Controller) architectural pattern.
-It aims to make development simple, clean, and enjoyable.
+Laravel is a PHP framework designed for building web applications following the MVC (Model View Controller) architectural pattern.
+It simplifies tasks like routing, sessions, and authentication, enabling developers to create robust applications efficiently.

 3) Explain routing in Laravel.